vanmars/portfolio/README.md

-# _Programming Portfolio for Vanessa Stewart_
+# _Programming Portfolio_

-#### _A Bootstrap styled website to display porgramming work_
+#### _A Bootstrap styled website to display programming work_
 _07 August 2020_

 #### By _**Vanessa Stewart**_

 ## Description

-_This is a portfolio website with a landing page, about me page, and projects page.
+_This is a portfolio website with a landing, about me, projects, and blog page.
 Its intent is to share programming work completed by Vanessa Stewart with interested parties on the web._

 ## Setup/Installation Requirements
 To View Project: